-Spam traps (also known as honeypots) are used by the Anti-spam organizations and Internet Service Providers (ISPs) to identify spam emails and catch spammers.
+Spam traps are used by the Anti-spam organizations and Internet Service Providers (ISPs) to identify spam emails and catch spammers.

 What is a spam trap?

-If you are sending emails to spam traps, it indicates that you didn't follow the good practices when collecting your customers' email addresses.
-It makes you look like a spammer to the anti-spam organizations and inbox providers, resulting in a huge impact on your sender's reputation and the delivery of your emails.
-It may even prevent your emails from being delivered to your customers' inboxes.
+Sending emails to spam traps indicates you didn't collect your consumers' email addresses following good practices.
+It makes you appear as a spammer to anti-spam organizations and inbox providers, affecting your sender reputation and email delivery.
+It may even prevent your emails from reaching your customers' inboxes.

 Different types of Spam traps:

 Pristine spam traps are email addresses created by ISPs or Anti-spam organizations.
 They have never been used previously by a real person.
 While all spam traps negatively affect your sending reputation, the pristine spam trap is the most harmful one.
 Landing this type of spam trap in your contact list has a high chance to result in your IP address or sender's domain blacklisting.

 Recycled spam traps are old email addresses that are no longer in use by the original owner.
 The address has been abandoned for so long, that the provider has repurposed it as a trap to expose and block emails from senders who are not responsibly managing their email marketing.
 The recycled spam trap isn’t as harmful as the pristine spam trap, but can still cause damage to your sending reputation over time.